stroopwafel79/todo_app_js/README.md

 # todo_app_js
-Todo app written in JavaScript
+This is a To Do app written in JavaScript as practice for learning JS.
+It is created by going through the www.watchandcode.com JavaScript tutorial.